maximlamare/SH-Batch-Grid-Builder/README.md

 - `--output-type`: Type of output to generate:
   - `bounding-box`: Generate an aligned bounding box that covers the AOI
   - `pixelated`: Generate pixelated geometry of the AOI
-- `--strictly-within`: (Optional, for pixelated output only) Include only pixels whose full extent is strictly within the AOI.
-By default, all pixels that touch/intersect the AOI are included.
 - `-o, --output`: Path to output file (GPKG format required)

 #### Examples